Three-Dimensional Ultrasound Matrix Imaging: Illumination basis

 \section{Illumination basis}

-Figure \ref{S7_Aliasing} shows the impact of the illumination sequence on UMI.
-If the input illumination basis is complete [Fig.~\ref{S7_Aliasing}a], the RSPF exibits the expected diffraction-limited resolution [Fig.~\ref{S7_Aliasing}f].
-The side lobes along the y-axis are due to the probe geometry made of four blocks of transducers separated by a distance of 0.5 mm (\flav{three inactive rows of transducers along the y-axis}).
+Supplementary Figure~\ref{S7_Aliasing} shows the impact of the illumination sequence on UMI.
+If the input illumination basis is complete [Supplementary Figure~\ref{S7_Aliasing}a], the RSPF exhibits the expected diffraction-limited resolution [Supplementary Figure~\ref{S7_Aliasing}f].
+The side lobes along the y-axis are due to the probe geometry made of four blocks of transducers separated by a distance of 0.5 mm ({three inactive rows of transducers along the y-axis}).

-When the number of illuminating plane waves is reduced [Figs.~\ref{S7_Aliasing}b-e], spatial aliasing occurs on corresponding RPSFs [Figs.~\ref{S7_Aliasing}g-j].
+When the number of illuminating plane waves is reduced [Supplementary Figures~\ref{S7_Aliasing}b-e], spatial aliasing occurs on corresponding RPSFs [Supplementary Figures~\ref{S7_Aliasing}g-j].
 The maximal extension $\Delta \rho_{\mathrm{max}}$ of the RPSF has to be fixed to avoid the spatial aliasing induced by the incompleteness of the plane wave illumination basis; $\Delta \rho_{\mathrm{max}}$ is inversely proportional to the angular step $\delta \theta$ of the plane wave illumination basis:

 with $\lambda_c$ the central wavelength and $\delta \theta$ the angular pitch used for the illumination sequence.
 Thus, to avoid spatial aliasing, the coefficients $R(\bm{\rho}_\textrm{in},\bm{\rho}_\textrm{out},z)$ associated with a transverse distance $|\bm{\rho}_\textrm{out} - \bm{\rho}_\textrm{in}|$ larger than the superior bound $\Delta \rho_{\mathrm{max}}$ should be filtered via a confocal filter.